shanjin14/MLND_Capstone/capstone_report_Ed1.md

 <img src="http://instanas.com/gh_work/YvsIDJointPlot.png">
 Y vs ID joint plot

 From the data, there is no obvious relationship between the ID and "Y".
+But, we can see that there is a downward trend as ID gets higher number.

 #### Looking at the "x"